karlosos/time-task-tracker/docs/kanban.md

 ## Doing ⌚

+### Editing existing time entry

+Editing existing time entry.
+Change name, change starting time, change stopping time.

+## To Do ✅

 ### Move store into redux

 Use redux toolkit for storing data.
-Create selectors for combined time entries etc. Use memoization (reselect).
+Create selectors for combined time entries etc.

 - [x] Connect dummy redux store
 - [x] Port existing useTasks into redux
 - [ ] Test existing functionality given some mocked store

-## To Do ✅

-### Preload store from the localstorage

-Populate redux store from local storage.
-Save the data from the store to localstorage.
+### Use memoization (reselect) in selectors

+Use memoization in some selectors where we create new data objects.

 ### Editing existing time entry